swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### Memberwise initializers

 Structs implicitly declare memberwise initializers based on the stored properties of the struct.
-With a property that has a delegate, the property is technically computed because it's the synthesized property (of the delegate's type) that is stored.
-Instance properties that have a property delegate will have a corresponding parameter in the memberwise initializer, whose type will either be the original property type or the delegate type, depending on the delegate type and the initial value (if provided).
-Specifically, the memberwise initializer parameter for an instance property with a property delegate will have the original property type if either of the following is true:
+With a property that has a wrapper, the property is technically computed because it's the synthesized property (of the wrapper's type) that is stored.
+Instance properties that have a property wrapper will have a corresponding parameter in the memberwise initializer, whose type will either be the original property type or the wrapper type, depending on the wrapper type and the initial value (if provided).
+Specifically, the memberwise initializer parameter for an instance property with a property wrapper will have the original property type if either of the following is true:

 * The corresponding property has an initial value specified with the `=` syntax, e.g., `@Lazy var i = 17`, or
-- The corresponding property has no initial value, but the property delegate type has an `init(initialValue:)`.
+- The corresponding property has no initial value, but the property wrapper type has an `init(initialValue:)`.

-Otherwise, the memberwise initializer parameter will have the same type as the delegate.
+Otherwise, the memberwise initializer parameter will have the same type as the wrapper.
 For example:

 ```swift
 struct Foo {